Current Events

 Inside Venus

-Venus is a slightly smaller than the Earth, with a radius 95% that of Earth (12,103 km) and a mass 81% that of Earth.
+Venus is a slightly smaller than the Earth, with a diameter 95% that of Earth (12,103 km) and a mass 81% that of Earth.
 If we could walk around on the surface of the planet (without being killed by the toxic blast furnace of an atmosphere), gravity would be close to that on the surface of Earth.

 The interior of Venus is probably similar to Earth's interior.
 Venus, like Earth, is one of the terrestrial planets and is made of rock and metal.
 It probably has a partly molten metallic core, a rocky mantle, and a crust.
 The planet rotates very slowly, taking more than 243 Earth days to spin once on it's axis (even longer than the time it takes for Venus to orbit the Sun, about 225 Earth days).
 This may be the reason the planet doesn't have a magnetic field like many of the other planets, including Earth.